zack403/Auto-Mart/README.md

     - User can view all new unsold cars.

 ## Installation
    - You must have node/npm installed.
-Download Node [here](https://nodejs.org) and follow the        onscreen instructions for instalation.
+Download Node [Here](https://nodejs.org) and follow the        onscreen instructions for instalation.
    - Clone this repository by running this on your terminal: git clone https://github.com/zack403/Auto-Mart.git
    - Navigate to the project's directory with this command cd Auto-Mart
    - Run npm install to install dependencies
    - Run npm start to start the server but before then run npm install nodemon if you dont have it installed already.
    - Test the routes with Postman, See the Api Docs [Here]() for all the available endpoints and      specification.
+   - On your local machine, you can see the Api Docs [Here](localhost:3000/api/v1/api-doc)

 ## Tests
 This project uses Jasmine for testing.
 To test, run npm test.